 Rev. angel Kyodo williams, Sensei is a maverick dharma teacher, author, and founder of Center for Transformative Change.
 She applies wisdom teaching to social issues at the intersections of racial, economic and climate justice.
 Rev. angel notes, “Love and justice are not two.
 Without inner change, there can be no outer change.
 Without collective change, no change matters.” angelkyodowilliams.com

 Lama Rod Owens is an activist, poet, and authorized Lama in the Kagyu School of Tibetan Buddhism.
-He is a core teacher with Natural Dharma Fellowship in Cambridge, MA and will complete a Master of Divinity degree at Harvard Divinity School in May where he has been focusing on the intersection of social change, identity, and spiritual practice. www.lamarod.com
+He is a core teacher with Natural Dharma Fellowship in Cambridge, MA and has a Master of Divinity degree from Harvard Divinity School, with a focus on the intersection of social change, identity, and spiritual practice.
+He is the co-author of Radical Dharma: Talking Love, Race, and Liberation, and author of Love and Rage (to be released in February). www.lamarod.com

 Jasmine Syedullah is a black feminist political theorist of abolition, and co-author of Radical Dharma: Talking Race, Love, and Liberation.
 Dr. Syedullah holds a PhD in Politics with a designated emphasis in Feminist Studies and History of Consciousness from University of California Santa Cruz and a B.A. from Brown University in Religious Studies with a focus in Buddhist Philosophy.
 She is currently Visiting Assistant Professor of Sociology at Vassar College.